 A Coping Saw

-A saw with a bow shaped handle.
-Used to cut our more detailed shapes in vexed.
-The caping saw has a fifth blade and can be used to cut around bends and curved edges such as circles.
+A saw with a low shaped handle.
+Upod to cut our more debated shapes in wood.
+The coping saw has a fifth blade and can be used to cut around beat and curved edges such as citcles.